-Great for using up fresh fish, cooked prawns fresh spinach and coconut milk.
+Great for using up fresh fish, cooked prawns and coconut milk.

 - Fry up the curry paste and once sizzling, add a can of chopped tomatoes.

-- Add chunks of fresh fish (or cooked/raw prawns) and fry until cooked through.
+- Add chunks of fresh fish (or cooked/raw prawns) and stir until cooked through.

 - Add add 1/2 bag of fresh spinach and as much or as little coconut milk as desired.

 - Serve once the spinach is wilted down.